ProAI/laravel-handlebars/README.md

 # Laravel Handlebars

-A Laravel 5 wrapper of LightnCandy for using the Handlebars (and Mustache) template engine.
+A Laravel 5 wrapper for LightnCandy for using the Handlebars (and Mustache) template engine.